Why most Italian words end with vowels?

 It can be produced by doing little more than closing and opening the mouth.

 If you think about it, this combination of sounds is smooth.

 Try pronouncing the sounds /pr/, /tl/, /mn/, and then the sounds /li/, /mo/, /sa/.
 The latter sounds are more natural.

 This is why almost all Italian words end with a vowel.

-If you think about those sounds, they can all be sustained, similarly to vowels and unlike sounds like/ t/, /k/, /b/.
+If you think about those sounds, they can all be sustained, similar to vowels, and unlike sounds like/ t/, /k/, and /b/.

 Again, if you’re not sure, try to pronounce them.